swdrich/etl-challenge/README.md

 ##Insructions to populate the database

 1. Open pgAdmin.
 Create a new database called 'sales_db.'
-Open a query tool in 'sales_db' and navigate to the 'etl-chanllenge' repository.
+Open a query tool in 'sales_db' and navigate to the 'etl-challenge' repository.
   Select the file 'queries.sql.'
 Run the code to create the 'stores' table and run the code to create the 'sales' table.
   Run 'select * from stores' and 'select * from sales' to ensure that the tables were created.